Changes to the Property Tax Deferral Programs

 participants who either have a reverse mortgage or have not owned and

-The first 700 approved applications, based on receipt at the local
+prior to 2011 could reapply to have their taxes deferred.
+For 2014, the first 700 approved applications, based on receipt at the local

-eligibility requirements are still in effect.
+eligibility requirements remain in effect.

 year going forward, the number of approved applications under this